yktoo/yktoo.com/content/blog/posts/0602/index.en.md

 ### Ashes of the Reborn

-If you ask me, their debute **Ashes of the Reborn** (**2012**) wasn't something extraordinary.
+If you ask me, their debut **Ashes of the Reborn** (**2012**) wasn't something extraordinary.
 I'd describe it as good old *progressive power metal*.
 What's important though, is that it's demonstrated the creative potential of the musicians…

 ### The Room